I teach graduate level engineers and scientists at the University of Tokyo how to write effectively. Here are some of the tips that have helped them.

 HOW TO PROOFREAD

-I encourage you to use this three-step proofreading method.
+I encourage you to use this four-step proofreading method.

 1. SPELL CHECK

-- Please use the free spell and grammar check programs offered by MS Word and/or Google Docs.
+Please use the free spell and grammar check programs offered by MS Word and/or Google Drive.

 2. READ ALOUD